davidkpiano/react-redux-form/docs/api/Control.md

 - `<Control.button>` for `<button></button>`
 - `<Control.reset>` for `<button type="reset"></button>`

-You can add your own types to the basic `<Control>` component as an attribute:
+You can add other input types to the basic `<Control>` component as an attribute:
 `<Control type="password">`

 For making custom controls that work with React Redux Form, see the [custom controls documentation](../guides/custom-controls.md).